chmp/ipytest/Readme.md

 Same as the `%%run_pytest`, but cleans any previously found tests, i.e., only tests defined in the current cell are executed.
-To register the magics, run `import ipytest.magics` first.
+To register the magics, run `ipytest.config.magics = True` first.

 ### `%%rewrite_asserts`

 Rewrite any asserts in the current cell using pytest without running the tests.
 To get best results run the tests with `run_pytest`.
-To register the magics, run `import ipytest.magics` first.
+To register the magics, run `ipytest.config.magics = True` first.

 For example::